Section 11(i) – Lesser punishment

 The Saskatchewan Court of Appeal has held that the word "punishment" refers to the legislatively fixed punishment and not to the range of sentences imposed by the courts.
 The section 11(i) right does not entitle an offender to benefit from a more lenient judicial attitude to punishment that may have existed at the time the offence was committed (R. v.
 R. D. (1996), 48 C.R.
 (4th) 90 (Sask.
 C.A.).

-There is appellate-level authority on whether the following measures amount to part of the punishment for the purpose of section 11(i).
-Note that many of these decisions pre-date K.R.J. and its restatement of the analytical framework for whether a measure amounts to punishment:
+There is appellate-level authority on whether the following measures amount to part of the punishment for the purpose of section 11(i):

 - Parole eligibility under the Corrections and Conditional Release Act: Applying the Supreme Court’s section 11(h) decision in Whaling to section 11(i), appeal courts have consistently held that such rules governing parole eligibility amount to part of the punishment for the purpose of section 11(i) (see Liang v.
 Canada (Attorney General), 2014 BCCA 190, leave to appeal refused, S.C.C.A.
 No. 298; Lewis v.
 Canada (Attorney General), 2015 ONCA 379, leave to appeal refused, S.C.C.A.
 No. 325; Nucci v.
 Canada (Attorney General), 2015 MBCA 122; Parent c.
 Guimond, 2016 QCCA 159).